By Brian Ellenbecker CFP®, EA®, CPWA®, CIMA®, CLTC®

 The most recent data we have is from the 2020 Social Security Trustees Report, which does not consider the impact of COVID.
 The 2021 Social Security Trustees Report was released on August 31, 2021.

 Social Security benefits can be paid by a combination of two different buckets of money—payroll taxes collected and the Social Security trust fund.
 The 2020 report valued the trust fund at $2.9 trillion and is comprised entirely of special treasury bonds issued by the US government.
 The unique part of these bonds is that they are redeemable at par, on demand.
 This means that the value of the bonds does not fluctuate and can be redeemed for face value at any point.

+This is likely a worse-case scenario.
 Fortunately, adjustments can be made to avoid a scenario where full benefits cannot be paid due to the trust fund running out.

 Some of the most common solutions discussed include:

 - An increase in payroll taxes—either increasing the tax rate, the cap on income, or both.